What's on this page

 How to Get a Vaccine

-COVID-19 vaccinations are critical to reduce the severity of illness and protect high-risk populations and are required for all UL Lafayette students.
+COVID-19 vaccinations are critical to reduce the severity of illness and protect high-risk populations.
 The CDC recommends that individuals stay up to date with COVID-19 vaccines and booster shots.
 Learn more about COVID-19 booster shots.

 The University is not currently administering COVID-19 vaccines.
 Find a list of vaccine providers on the LDH website or call the Louisiana vaccine hotline at 1-855-453-0774.
 The vaccine hotline can also connect you with medical professionals who can answer questions.

 COVID testing is available by appointment at Student Health Services on campus.

 See a list of other local COVID-19 testing sites from the Louisiana Department of Health.

 Guidelines for if You Feel Sick or Ill

 Students who feel ill should stay home and call Student Health Services at (337) 482-1293 to schedule an appointment.